Vinodmangalore/AngularLite/session3.md

 ## ✅ Tasks

-✅ Create a new project called `computer-store`
+✅ Create a new project called `computer-store`.

+✅ Add top bar, and all styles like above.

-✅ Create new component called `laptops` just like `product-list` and list some laptops ✅ Perform all the other steps followed in the session in the new project for laptops.
+✅ Create new component called `laptops` just like `product-list` and list some laptops.

+✅ Perform all the other steps followed in the session in the new project for laptops.

 ### *End of session 3*